Inebriateduck/RedEye_Pipeline/RedEye_Tutorial.md

-## This tutorial will teach you how to the different accepted data types and run RedEye
+## This tutorial will teach you how to run RedEye on different input data types

 ### Pre-requisites